 We mark introductory-level tasks as Newcomer Friendly to help newcomers identify tasks that would be suitable for them to pick up during their trial period at OpenCraft.

-To mark a task as newcomer-friendly so that its tag is visible in the sprint backlog, we have to set it in the hidden "Fix Version" field and not the "Affects Version" field, which requires a special process in JIRA:
+To mark a task as newcomer-friendly so that its tag is visible in the sprint backlog, add the

 These tasks should also contain at least the following information: